-The following requirements must be met before taking the GED test: (1) minimum age 18; (2) is a resident of the State (a resident is defined as a person currently residing in the state, including assignment to a military base in the state); (3) file application of a special form, which is available in the Learning Lab Center on campus or the COMtech Center; (4) have a valid vocational, educational, or other purpose in applying.
+The following requirements must be met before taking the GED test: (1) minimum age 18; (2) is a resident of the State (a resident is defined as a person currently residing in the state, including assignment to a military base in the state); (3) file application of a special form, which is available on campus or the ComTech Center; (4) have a valid vocational, educational, or other purpose in applying.

-The college, through the Learning Center or COMtech/Adult High School/GED classes, offers the individual the opportunity to prepare for the GED Test.
+The college, through the Campus or ComTech/Adult High School/ GED classes, offers the individual the opportunity to prepare for the GED Test.

-All applicants for GED testing shall be referred to the Learning Lab Center or the COMtech Center.
+All applicants for GED testing shall be referred to Campus or the ComTech Center.
 Applicants shall complete the following steps: